• Ntc

 Multiple-Input Multiple-Output (MU-MIMO): 16 Spatial Streams

-The increase in the number of antennas and spatial multiplexing gives devices enough bandwidth for smooth connection.
-The higher number of streams equates to faster speeds it also means more data can be sent and received from devices.
+The increase in the number of antennas and spatial multiplexing gives devices enough bandwidth for a smooth connection.
+The higher number of streams equates to faster speeds, which also means more data can be sent and received from devices.
 So, a WiFi 7 router will essentially provide faster speed, reliability, and consistency in terms of internet performance.
-Due to this feature, the next-generation WiFi standard will have more available bandwidth and less network congestion meaning data will flow with less interruption.
+Due to this feature, the next-generation WiFi standard will have more available bandwidth and less network congestion, meaning data will flow with less interruption.

 Multi-Link Operation & Low Latency